ibm-cloud-docs/solution-tutorials/lamp-stack.md

 ## Services used

+This tutorial uses the following runtimes and services:

 * [{{site.data.keyword.BluVirtServers_short}}](https://console.bluemix.net/catalog/infrastructure/virtual-server-group)

-Use the [Pricing Calculator](https://console.bluemix.net/pricing/) to estimate costs for the following paid services: {{site.data.keyword.BluVirtServers_short}}.
+This tutorial may incur costs.
+Use the [Pricing Calculator](https://console.bluemix.net/pricing/) to generate a cost estimate based on your projected usage.

 ## Architecture